 Beaches are few and far between.
 If you are up to the challenge of finding one however, there are some in the outskirts of the city.
 We asked for directions to the nearest beach and were led down a white rubble road straight down to the sea.

-It was a pleasant surprise to find a secluded beach with a camping nearby.
-Access to beaches can be difficult to find in the city outskirts, but when you succeed you will most probably find yourself on a secluded beach somewhere with shrubbery very close the beach.
-Beaches are usually quite narrow and surrounded with dense growth.
+It was a pleasant surprise to find a secluded beach with camping nearby.
+Access to beaches can be difficult to find in the city outskirts, but when you succeed you will most probably find yourself on a secluded beach somewhere with shrubbery very close to the beach.
+Beaches are usually quite narrow and surrounded by dense growth.

-The turqoise waters around the city frame the scene as a true gem in Istria.
-Pula is mostly known among travellers as a haven for seeing Roman architecture, with the two landmarks Temple of Rome (built during the first century AD) and the Arch of the Sergii.
+The turquoise waters around the city frame the scene as a true gem in Istria.
+Pula is mostly known among travelers as a haven for seeing Roman architecture, with the two landmarks Temple of Rome (built during the first century AD) and the Arch of the Sergii.